openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 ----------
 username
 ----------
-  The unique username for a user in our system.
+  The unique username for a user in the edX system.
 It can contain alphanumerics and the special characters shown within the brackets: [ _ @ + - . ].
 The username is the only user-provided information that other users can currently see.
 EdX has never allowed users to change usernames, but may do